druglogics/bool-param-maps/docs/index.md

 </div>

 :::{.green-box}
-Higher fitness models manifest in both superclusters, suggesting again the need for more nodes in the training data (AGS steady state).
+Higher fitness models manifest in both superclusters, suggesting again the need for more literature-curated nodes in the training data (AGS steady state).
 Also, closely parameterized models tend to have same fitness (**existence of smaller parameterization clusters of same fitness models**).

 No apparent correlation can be observed between fitness and performance (MCC) maps.